joestubbs/coe379L-sp25/docs/unit03/hands_on_nn.rst

         #8 Bag
         #9 Ankle boot

-In Step1: Loading the data, source of dataset will change to:
+Note that in Step 1, loading the data, the source of dataset will change to:

 .. code-block:: python3